minhaz-42/CSE327_Productivo/README.md

 # CSE327_Productivo
-# In this project we aim to create a application where users can keep track of their daily activities/schedule
+# In this project we aim to create an application where users can keep track of their daily activities/schedule